 At Enswarm our mission is to democratise great teamwork, by making available to all teams, simple digital tools that provide the framework and the means to work together effectively, regardless of individual status or the geographic location of team members, to make more effective and better informed decisions.

-Enswarm’s SwarmTools remove human bias, value the contributions of all team members and align personal objectives with common goals.
-SwarmTools delivers better team performance and create competitive advantage for their users.
+Enswarm’s Team Intelligence tool remove human bias, values the contributions of all team members and aligns personal objectives with common goals.
+Enswarm delivers better team performance and creates competitive advantage for its users.

-Contrast this with the way most organisations make decisions, using unstructured meetings and processes that are prone to human frailties such as hierarchy, office politics, cognitive and personal bias and group-think.
+In contrast, most organisations make decisions using unstructured meetings and processes that are prone to human frailties such as hierarchy, office politics, cognitive and personal bias and group-think.

 Hierarchy can have a significant effect on the quality and effectiveness of decision making in any organisation.
 Leaders and senior members of a group can consciously or unconsciously use their status to sway decisions, rather than allowing full group participation, or broader contributions to prevail.